rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 5. Avoid the use of *Local memory*.
 6. Avoid thread divergence.

 Feel free to jump straight into your sections of interest.
+TODO: i want also to giuve insight on where to look in ncu

 ### Before we start